coursera1729/ProgrammingAssignment3/CodeBook.md

 * Each feature vector is a row on the text file.

 ## Tidy Data Generation
 Tidy data was created for the purpose of this project work.
 As indicated in the project description, using R code, the two data sets (training and test) were merged.
-The merged table also includes the activity and subhect column.
+The merged table also includes the activity label and subjectID column.
 The y_test.txt and y_train.txt contain the activity done by the subjects, captured in the subject_test.txt and subject_train.txt file.
 The X_text.txt and X-tain.txt file contains information about 561 features.
 These features are tabulated in the features.txt file.

 In the next step, measurements on just the mean and standard deviation for each of the measurement was obtained.